 The complexity of our health care system has grown over the years making it more difficult for practitioners to stay informed about their patients health histories.
 Electronic Medical Records will help solve this problem.
 This method reduces the amount of paperwork involved in the process; while at the same time increasing access to these records by making them available electronically.
 EMR/EHR systems enable the practitioner to view a patient’s complete health event summary, historical reports and previous treatment records.
 This has resulted in an enormous gain in productivity in practices staffed with multiple physicians.
 The advantages are also evident in regard to patients with multiple aliments and in emergency medical situations.

 With the adoption of EMR/EHR there is still plenty of room to increase operational efficiency, cost savings and productivity gains.
 Electronic Medical Records are gaining in popularity because of the paperless approach.
-At the same time this creates an effective demand for data centers to host such records in secure facilities.
+At the same time this creates an effective demand for HIPAA compliant data storage centers to host such records in secure facilities.
 Secure facilities are a must due to the highly sensitive nature of the data being hosted combined with the fact that strict security procedures and practices must be maintained.

 EMR can be handled in a variety of ways; some of the common methodologies are:

 1. The Electronic Medical Records are hosted in the office environment; which is the traditional approach that has been in practice for many years, even before the latest push by Congress for EMR.